Avijit-Jana/CRPM_System/README.md

-# CRPM_System
+# Objective

-Customer Relationship and Product Management (CRPM)  System that integrates backend functionality using Python and Object-Oriented Programming  (OOP), a relational database, and a front-end framework.
+Develop a comprehensive Customer Relationship and Product Management (CRPM) System that integrates backend functionality using Python and Object-Oriented Programming (OOP), a relational database, and a front-end framework.
+The application will enable users to manage customers, products, and customer purchases in a seamless, interactive interface.